dannyparsons/nachecks/README.md

 3.  a maximum number of consecutive missing values allowed, and
 4.  a minimum number of non-missing values required.

+## Motivation

+The motivating application for producing this package was the calculation of *Climate Normals*: 30 year averages of surface meteorological measurements e.g. total rainfall and mean temperature that provide benchmark knowledge of the climate at specific locations.
+The World Meteorological Organization (WMO) Guidelines on the Calculation of Climate Normals<sup id="a1">[1](#f1)</sup> provides recommendations to standardise these calculations across countries, including handling of missing values.

+For example, it recommendations that a monthly mean value calculated from daily values should only be calculated when there are no more than `10` missing values in the month and no more than `4` days of consecutive missing values.
+Adhering to such rules using base R requires doing further calculations and increasing the complexity and length of code.
+The aim of `naflex` is to make it easier to apply such rules routinely and efficiently as part of calculations.

 ## Installation

 ``` r